 - Tree stands and climbing devices must be in compliance with Michigan Department of Natural Resources Regulations and must not penetrate or damage the bark of the tree.

 - Target shooting or the sighting in of weapons is prohibited.

-- Hunters can hunt with dogs when they are used in compliance with Michigan Department of Natural Resources Regulations.
+- Hunting with dogs is allowed when the dogs are used in compliance with Michigan Department of Natural Resources Regulations.
 However, training hunting dogs within the Lakeshore is prohibited.

 - Trapping is prohibited in the Lakeshore.